International-Soil-Radiocarbon-Database/ISRaD/_pages/rpackage.md

 ### [ISRaD data download](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/vignettes/download.pdf)
 See how to use the `ISRaD.download() function` to quickly download the latest ISRaD data and seamlessly load it into R. Only one line of code required!

+### Have a Request?
+Want to see how to do something in R with the ISRaD data?
+The request lines are open!
+Make a post here describing what you'd like. https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues/170